embumila/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-Printing all number from 0 to 98
+Printing number from  0 to 99